Can Melasma Be Cured? (What Most People Aren’t Told)

 With the right clinical approach, the right level of personalization, and the right implementation, it is absolutely possible to stabilize melasma to the point where it no longer returns or controls your skin.

-What doesn’t work is chasing trends, stacking random supplements, or relying on surface-level treatments.
+What doesn't work is chasing trends, addressing one driver while leaving others active, or relying on surface-level treatments.

 What does work is addressing the systems that drive pigment: